 Communication and Planning: Institute Fellows will participate in Executive Team email discussions as relevant to their areas of specialization for year two.
 Fellows will assist members of the Executive Team in planning and executing the 2021 annual conference, contributing to discussions about keynote events, marketing, scheduling, program, awards, and other aspects of the event as needed.
 Fellows who have opted to work with Dialogue will be involved in the publishing process for upcoming issues of the journal.

 Institute Fellows will welcome the new class of Leadership Institute fellows and participate in Institute overview for incoming students.

 Reflection: Institute Fellows will meet with the Executive Team to provide a retrospective on the program.

 Graduation: Institute Fellows will be recognized at the Southwest PCA Awards ceremony.

-The application period for the 2019 class of the Michael K. Schoenecke Leadership Institute closes December 1, 2018.
+The application is open.
 Individuals interested in applying should submit the following materials via the online application form.

 The application requires the names and contact information for three references, a cover letter describing your interest in the Leadership Institute, and a brief essay, not to exceed 1000 words, regarding your knowledge of and interest in Popular/American Culture Studies (filetypes accepted .doc, .docx, .txt, .rtf, .pdf).Apply Now